PeterNaydenov/cuts/README.md

 Writing a SPA applications as writing a movie script - describe a set of stages (visual states).
 Each stage describes how the visual part of the application should look like and how the user will interact with it ( mouse, keyboard, etc.).
 Stages are described by **JS-page** data models.

-Build a relationship between stages and you will have a tree of visual states that can be traversed with a single instruction.
+Build a relationship between stages and you will have a tree of visual states that can be traversed with a single programing instruction.